RECOGNIZE, REMOVE, MANAGE, PREVENT – Educational Docuseries

 There are three types of concussion prevention: Primary prevention is averting a concussion before it happens (rule changes, policy, equipment innovations), Secondary Prevention aims to reduce the effects of the injury when it does occur (early recognition and removal from sport, protocols, community support), and Tertiary Prevention attempts to lessen the long term consequences of the injury (prolonged concussion symptoms, creating a health based value system).

 Learn the tools you need to understand if your sport organization is doing enough to prevent concussions.
 Each of these aspects of prevention are crucial to the future of our youth and sport.
 Collectively, our voices can inspire positive change.
-Click the link to learn more.
+Click the YouTube link above to learn more.

 Learn more about your role in supporting concussions in your sporting community